microsoft/botbuilder-java/.github/ISSUE_TEMPLATE/java-sdk-feature-request.md

 ---
-name: Java SDK feature request
+name: Java SDK Feature Request
 about: 'Suggest a feature for the Bot Builder Java SDK '

 ---